BioJulia/GeneticVariation.jl/docs/src/io/vcf-bcf.md

 # VCF and BCF Formatted files

-VCF is a text-based file format for representing genetic variations.
+VCF is a text-based file format for representing genetic polymorphism.

 VCF files can be read using `VCFReader`, respectively: